zzef/yape/README.md

 ## How to use

 - Click screen to generate polygons and add them to the scene.
-- press 'i' to toggle interactive mode.
+- press 'b' to switch to box generation mode.
-- In interactive mode you can drag polygons around.
+- press 'i' to toggle interactive mode (in interactive mode you can drag polygons around).
 - press 'r' to reset current demo
 - press 'a' to toggle view constraints
 - press 'x' to clear all polygons